simooooone/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### Multiple directions

-> I linke software development, but I landed to sysadmin hobby.
+> I like software development, but I landed to sysadmin hobby.
 My Raspberry PI 3 B+ - DietPi'd works like a charm.
 Got to find the path to make it works without any effort.
 I like domotic and I'm trying to setup my house to automatically do things.
 My motto is "setup and forget".